scottyplex/LinuxTLS/README.md

 ---

+### Backout Script

+This repository includes a corresponding backout script designed to reverse the changes made by this playbook.
+Having a backout plan is a critical part of a professional remediation process and ensures you can quickly revert changes if any issues arise.

+---

 ### Notes

 * **Service Management:** The playbook gracefully stops and starts the `httpd` service to ensure the new configuration takes effect without manual intervention.